nkapil/reddit_post/README.md

 # Reddit Automation
-This project automates logging into Reddit and posting a comment using Robot Framework and Browser Library(Playwright) based.
+This project automates logging into Reddit and posting a comment using Robot Framework and Browser Library(Playwright).

 # Installation Instruction
 1. Install Python >3.7